Phasing out the disability subminimum wage

 - Worker-protection provisions during the transition: no abrupt job losses, continuity of supports, and pathway to competitive employment for affected workers.

 The bill has had bipartisan support in principle for years.
-Republican and Democratic cosponsors have advanced it in multiple sessions.
-It has not yet cleared either chamber.
+Republican and Democratic cosponsors have introduced it in multiple sessions.
+It has not yet cleared either chamber, and in the current Congress both versions sit in committee.

 The political constraint